Our Guide To Being Self-Sufficient

 Grow your own fruits and vegetables

-You don’t need a huge amount of land to work towards being self sufficient.
+You don’t need a huge amount of space to grow fruits and vegetables although it obviously helps!

-If you’re short on space then consider growing high yielding or produce that is expensive to buy.
+If you’re short on space then consider growing high yielding produce or things that is expensive to buy.

 Sugar snap peas will happily climb up a trellis or tree, even across a balcony.
 It will supply you with fresh peas all Summer.